Blue Stars (basketball club)

-Blue Stars is a Dutch basketball club based in Diemen, North Holland.
+Blue Stars is a Dutch basketball club based in Diemen and IJburg, North Holland.
 The club played in the top tier Eredivisie during the 60s, 70s and 80s.

 History

 Blue Stars Basketball was founded in 1947 by Jan Janbroers and is one of the oldest basketball clubs in the Netherlands.
 The men's team was in 1960 one of the founders of the Premier League and has won several national titles and national cups.
 Between 1970 and 1973, Blue Stars sponsored by Fiat and they were called temporarily "Fiat Stars".
 Hereafter called the team between 1973 and 1976 "Gerard Long Blue Stars".
 After the termination of this sponsorship agreement, the Blue Stars stopped in the premier league.

 Doing since the fifties Blue Stars along at the top of the women's league.
 With twenty championships Blue Stars, the club with the most league titles in the history of the Dutch women's basketball.
 In the seventies, the Blue Stars ladies formed the basis of the Dutch team.